NavigationContentFooter

 • security

-The Rootkit Hunter (rkhunter) project provides an open source tool to scan Unix installations for rootkits, backdoors and possible local exploits.
-To achieve this, the tool compares SHA-1 hashes of important files with known good ones in online databases, looking for default directories (of rootkits), wrong permissions, hidden files, suspicious strings in kernel modules, and by running special tests on the computer.
+The Rootkit Hunter (rkhunter) project provides an open-source tool to scan Unix installations for rootkits, backdoors and possible local exploits.
+To achieve this, the tool compares SHA-1 hashes of important files with known good ones in online databases, looking for default directories (of rootkits), wrong permissions, hidden files, and suspicious strings in kernel modules, and by running special tests on the computer.

 Before you start